higham/njhigham-bib/readme.md

 * `strings.bib`: String definitions use by `njhigham.bib`.

+* `njhigham_nostrings.bib`:   Main bibliography file with no strings (does not require strings.bib).
+Converted automatically using bibexport script.

 * `njhigham.tex`:  LaTeX file that creates a document with a bibliography containing all the entries in `njhigham.bib`.